Shnaikat/SENG969-Project-Team1/README.md

 If the email does not exist, it will prompt the user to register.

 9. The invitation request will come through the ConcertSeeker gui.
 After the concert seeker receives a concert recommendation, a new button will appear to provide “Find friends'' service.
 Once the Concert user clicks this button, the preferences of this seeker will be sent to the invitation agent, which in turn, will come back with any potential friends (names and emails) as this information is associated with similar preferences.
 Then, updating the friends table accordingly.

+## Demo Walkthrough

+TODO: Add cloning and compilation instructions here

+For a simple walkthrough of the project functionality, run the agents in the following order:

+1. Run the Admin agent.
+Note that this agent must be kept open during operation.
+2. Add the venues by passing arguments to the Venue agent.
+You need to use the following arguments:
+      - Concert location (String)
+      - Ticket price (Integer)
+      - Genre (String)
+3. Run the DataManager agent.
+4. Run the Concert seeker agent.
+5. Run the Recommender agent.
+6. Run the Invitation agent.